Rhabdomyolysis refers to the breakdown of striated muscle that is followed by leakage of the muscle protein myoglobin into the blood, leading to its

 Regional, local, or major conduction anesthetics with either amide or ester local anesthetic are advised when appropriate.
 In other cases, intravenous induction followed by nitrous oxide and oxygen and nondepolarizing neuromuscular blockade and opioid supplementation may be appropriate, or total intravenous anesthesia (TIVA) may be employed.
 Anticholinesterases and anticholinergics are safe for use.

-RYR1 variants and malignant hyperthermia causal RYR1 mutations have been found in families with members suffering from recurrent or otherwise unexplained exertional myalgias or rhabdomyolysis as well as caffeine halothane contracture tests indicating malignant hyperthermia susceptibility (16; 134).
-These individuals did not appear myopathic and, with rare exceptions, did not have a personal or family history of anesthetic-induced malignant hyperthermia (127; 126; 102).
-Rhabdomyolysis was commonly triggered by exercise and heat and, less frequently, viral infections, alcohol, or drugs (24; 126).
+RYR1 variants and malignant hyperthermia causal RYR1 mutations have been found in families with members suffering from recurrent or otherwise unexplained exertional myalgias or rhabdomyolysis as well as caffeine halothane contracture tests indicating malignant hyperthermia susceptibility (17; 141).
+These individuals did not appear myopathic and, with rare exceptions, did not have a personal or family history of anesthetic-induced malignant hyperthermia (134; 133; 109).
+Rhabdomyolysis was commonly triggered by exercise and heat and, less frequently, viral infections, alcohol, or drugs (27; 133).
 A study of patients who survived an episode of exertional heat illness employed next-generation sequencing of the entire coding region of RYR1 and CACNA1S.
 Three novel RYR1 variants were found, as well as 2 RYR1 variants previously reported in association with malignant hyperthermia and 2 variants in association with centronuclear myopathy.
 Three variants in CACNA1S were also found.
-The clinical importance of most of the discovered variants remains unclear and requires additional study (30).
+The clinical importance of most of the discovered variants remains unclear and requires additional study (33).
 Retrospective cohort analyses of Canadian and European patients with exercise-induced rhabdomyolysis or myalgia lend additional support for the association between exertional rhabdomyolysis, RYR1, or CACNA1S variants, and malignant hyperthermia susceptibility.
 Functional effects of numerous variants of unknown significance have yet to be confirmed.
-Meanwhile, one might consider a person with a history of recurrent exertional rhabdomyolysis to be malignant hyperthermia-susceptible unless exercise intolerance can be attributed to a disorder of muscle metabolism or to an endocrine, inflammatory, or drug-induced process (134; 61).
-A study of 64 subjects who had served in the military, with exertional heat illness and/or exertional rhabdomyolysis, described in vitro contracture test results and variants in 38 genes (35).
-Thirty five percent were malignant hyperthermia susceptible; 27% had RYR1 variants.
-In 38 patients, the authors found 51 potentially pathogenic variants in 20 different genes, including genes for fatty acid or carbohydrate metabolism or the sarcolemmal chloride or sodium channels, as well as subjects with more than one variant in either the same or different genes.
+Meanwhile, one might consider a person with a history of recurrent exertional rhabdomyolysis to be malignant hyperthermia-susceptible unless exercise intolerance can be attributed to a disorder of muscle metabolism or to an endocrine, inflammatory, or drug-induced process (141; 67).
+A study of 64 subjects who had served in the military, with exertional heat illness and/or exertional rhabdomyolysis, described in vitro contracture test results and variants in 38 genes (38).
+Thirty-five percent were malignant hyperthermia susceptible; 27% had RYR1 variants.
+In 38 patients, the authors found 51 potentially pathogenic variants in 20 different genes, including genes for fatty acid or carbohydrate metabolism or the sarcolemmal chloride or sodium channels, as well as subjects with more than 1 variant in either the same or different genes.
 This supports that susceptibility to exertional heat illness is oligogenic.
 The authors suggest that prerecruitment genetic screening may identify individuals at increased risk of complications from heat stress.

-Using knock-in mouse models with human RYR1 malignant hyperthermia mutations, exercise per se does not show an increase of rhabdomyolysis, but if temperature is allowed to increase, these animals die of malignant hyperthermia (21; 137).
-A knock-in mouse model where the homozygote is viable demonstrates that gene dose (homozygote vs. heterozygote), male gender, and elevated environmental temperature increase lethal expression of susceptibility (137).
-This threshold genetic model is supported by a study by Lopez and colleagues in which knock-in mice with the RYR1 variant G2435R showed gene dose-dependent responses to both pharmacological and environmental stressors, which are parallel to those seen in patients with the human variant G2434R, the most common malignant hyperthermia-causative variant in the United Kingdom (77).
+Using knock-in mouse models with human RYR1 malignant hyperthermia mutations, exercise per se does not show an increase of rhabdomyolysis, but if temperature is allowed to increase, these animals die of malignant hyperthermia (24; 144).
+A knock-in mouse model where the homozygote is viable demonstrates that gene dose (homozygote vs. heterozygote), male gender, and elevated environmental temperature increase lethal expression of susceptibility (144).
+This threshold genetic model is supported by a study by Lopez and colleagues in which knock-in mice with the RYR1 variant G2435R showed gene dose-dependent responses to both pharmacological and environmental stressors, which are parallel to those seen in patients with the human variant G2434R, the most common malignant hyperthermia-causative variant in the United Kingdom (83).
 This once again highlights the likely dependence of clinical penetrance of a mutation on other genetic and nongenetic factors.
+Chang and colleagues provided evidence of metabolic defects at trigger-free conditions by investigating muscle fiber bioenergetics in the same knock-in mice (RYR1 G2435R variant) (19).
+Functional analysis, protein expression, as well as transcriptomics showed increases in oxidative phosphorylation and reactive oxygen species pointing towards mitochondrial damage from chronic oxidative stress exposure in the muscle fibers of these knock-in mice.

 Harvey K Rosenbaum MD